mhlotto/wema-food/README.md

 A community-maintained list of where to eat in and around Amherst, MA.
 Data lives in YAML, and friendly pages can be generated or browsed directly in GitHub.
 Pull requests are welcome for new spots, corrections, and guides.

 ## Repo map
+- `data/restaurants/`: one YAML file per restaurant.
-- `data/restaurants.yaml`: canonical restaurant data.
+- `data/restaurants.yaml`: generated aggregate of all restaurants.
 - `data/README.md`: schema and style notes.
 - `guides/`: curated writeups (late-night, dietary needs, seasonal picks, etc.).
 - `scripts/validate.py`: lint the data for required fields and formatting.